-In the past two years, Karen has become a Trainer for AAIDD and has provided training and evaluations using Interviewer Reliability and Qualification Review evaluations throughout the United States and Ontario Canada.
-She is passionate in providing essential elements to maintain high training standards of professional excellence while developing SIS assessment services in a responsible and ethical manner.
+Ms. Golem qualified as an AAIDD SIS trainer in 2012, and provided training and evaluations using IRQR evaluations throughout the United States and Ontario, Canada.
+Her expertise is in providing essential elements to maintain high training standards of professional excellence while developing SIS assessment services in a responsible and ethical manner.
+Her international work includes assessment services to residential and day service users at Aras Attracta (2015) and St. Raphael’s Center (2016) with Ireland’s Health Business Services.

 Karen Hoffman is a senior trainer for the Support Intensity Scale® (SIS®) with the American Association on Intellectual and Developmental Disabilities (AAIDD).
 For the past seven years, she has worked in over ten states with their usage/implementation of SIS.
 SIS training activities include pilot assessments, Train-the-Interviewer, Train-the-Trainer, and Interviewer Reliability Review testing.
 Internationally, Karen has provided SIS training in Taiwan, Ireland, as well as the Canadian provinces of Alberta and Ontario.
 As a trainer, Karen demonstrates expertise in her ability to provide complex information in a fun and clear manner.